Particulate matter: PM_{2.5} by city

 There are limits to the above survey.
 For example, not every city in the world is covered, and that the number of monitoring stations for each city would not be the same.
 The data is for reference only.

 Australia

-PM_{10} pollution in coal mining areas in Australia such as the Latrobe Valley in Victoria and the Hunter Region in New South Wales significantly increased during 2004 to 2014.
-Although the increase did not significantly add to non-attainment statistics the rate of increase has risen each year during 2010 to 2014.
+PM_{10} pollution in coal mining areas in Australia such as the Latrobe Valley in Victoria and the Hunter Region in New South Wales significantly increased during 2004 to 2014, with the rate of increase rising each year from 2010 to 2014.
+According to National Pollutant Inventory data, PM_{10}, PM_{2.5}, metals and nitrogen oxide emissions increased alongside rising coal production between 2008 and 2018.
+Coal mines accounted for 42.1% of national PM_{10} emissions, of which 19.5% was PM_{2.5}.